What are the factors to consider when negotiating a new boat purchase?

 Research offers

-It's a good idea to know whether similar boats are for sale in the same area and their respective prices.
-This tells you the value of a particular type of boat in your area and how many people are trying to sell boats at a given time.
+It's good to know whether similar boats are for sale in the same area and their respective prices.
+Knowing comparable prices tells you the value of a particular type of boat in your area and how many people are trying to sell boats at a given time.
 You can use this information to negotiate a lower price if the seller thinks they may lose your business.

 Offer cash

-When thinking about how to make an offer on a boat, most sellers prefer to get paid upfront when they sell things like boats and RVs.
+When considering how to make an offer on a boat, most sellers prefer to get paid upfront.
 If you have cash, it gives a seller confidence that you'll pay, and they may be willing to take less money to have the money right away.
 If you're dealing with a private seller, cash can be a great negotiating tool because they know they can complete a sale quickly if they agree to your price.

 Shopping for a boat can be fun, but make sure you get the best deal possible before you get out on the water.
-That's why it's important to know what goes into the price of a boat and how you can negotiate with sellers.
+Do your research about the components of the boat's price and hone your negotiation skills for a successful buying experience.

 Online